Published: August 7th 2012September 22nd 2011

 The rocks radiate heat, so the bowl is noticeably hotter than the already hot desert outside.

-A scramble path weaves into the bowl, but it has treacherous footing.
+A scramble path weaves into the bowl, but it

 I turned around at this point.

 Back at Lee Vining, I drove south.

 The valley sits sandwiched between two of the tallest mountain ranges in the United States, the Sierra Nevada and the White Mountains, both of which rise above fourteen thousand feet.